 The child is sent to the on-call Senior Team Leader.
 This happens if a child continues to make poor behaviour choices once they are back in the classroom.
 From then the sanction is tailored to the child and the situation.
-Parents are formally informed when this occurs either by letter or telephone by the class teacher on the same day the incident happened.
+Parents are formally informed when this occurs either by dojo or telephone by the class teacher on the same day the incident happened.

 At Arnbrook we recognise that some of our children need more assistance than other when it comes to making the right choices so just like in a maths or English lesson our behaviour system uses a differentiated approach in order to support all children's SEMH needs.
-Each year the class teacher, in conjunction with the Behaviour lead and SENDCO, complete a copy of the Behaviour Pyramid which identifies the Universal, Targeted and Specialist children in their class.
-The Universal children will follow the whole school behaviour system, the Targeted children will also follow the whole school system with additional support as and when required and finally the Specialist children who require a bespoke system that caters to their individual SEMH needs.
+Each year the class teacher, in conjunction with the Behaviour lead and SENDCO, will identify Targeted and Specialist children in their class.
+The Targeted children will also follow the whole school system with additional support as and when required and finally the Specialist children who require a bespoke system that caters to their individual SEMH needs.
 (See Appendix 2)